On the Forgetting of Particle Filters: Discussion

 We established a new result in Theorem \ref{thm:pfforget} on how quickly the particle filter forgets its state in total variation sense.
 This is evidently a significant improvement over the result in Lemma \ref{lem:easybound}, which was originally reported in \cite{tadic-doucet-recursive}.
 We then gave an example in Section \ref{sec:example} where our forgetting rate was shown to be tight.
 A similar proof technique to Theorem \ref{thm:pfforget} was then used to find the forgetting properties of the conditional particle filter (CPF) in Theorem \ref{thm:cpfforget}, and to derive new propagation of chaos type bounds (Section \ref{sec:pochaos}).

-\begin{MVcorr} Our result and techniques for understanding the forgetting properties give new theoretical insights into the behaviour of coupled particle filters (Section \ref{sec:couplings}), leading to a justified method for processing of out-of-sequence measurements (Section \ref{sec:oos}).
+Our result and techniques for understanding the forgetting properties give new theoretical insights into the behaviour of coupled particle filters (Section \ref{sec:couplings}), leading to a justified method for processing of out-of-sequence measurements (Section \ref{sec:oos}).
 We investigate the mixing time of the so-called conditional backward sampling particle filter in a related article \citep{karjalainen-lee-singh-vihola-mixing}, relying on analysis of coupled conditional particle filters.
 The results of the present paper are essential for this analysis, which provides a sharp mixing time bound (in terms of the time horizon).

-In addition to these direct consequences, we think that\end{MVcorr} the forgetting result for the particle filter could also turn out useful in improving the analysis of the bias of recursive maximum likelihood implemented with a particle filter \cite{tadic-doucet-recursive}.
+In addition to these direct consequences, we think that the forgetting result for the particle filter could also turn out useful in improving the analysis of the bias of recursive maximum likelihood implemented with a particle filter \cite{tadic-doucet-recursive}.
 Forgetting could also be a useful tool for the analysis of particle filter stability from a new viewpoint.
-For instance, our results apply for understanding long-term behaviour of particle filter estimates, which are not expectations of the empirical measures.
+For instance, our results apply to understanding long-term behaviour of particle filter estimates that are not expectations with respect to the empirical measures.
 Similar logarithmic `memory requirement' has been reported also in the context of particle filter variance estimation \cite{mastrototaro2023adaptive}, but it is unclear if there is a deeper connection to be explored.

 Our forgetting result for the CPF is potentially useful in understanding its behaviour over long time horizons and for analysis of smoothing estimates \cite{cardoso2023state}.
-Because the CPF can be viewed as a perturbation of the particle filter (see \eqref{eq:perturbsel} and \eqref{eq:perturbselmut} in Section \ref{sec:cpfforget}), we suspect that our analysis could be extended to more general perturbations, which vanish suitably in the number of particles $N$.
+Because the CPF can be viewed as a perturbation of the particle filter (see \eqref{eq:perturbselmut} in Section \ref{sec:cpfforget}), we suspect that our analysis could be extended to more general perturbations, which vanish suitably in the number of particles $N$.
 These (speculative) extensions are left for future work.